shunta-furukawa/gas-structifier/README.md

 # gas-structifier

 `gas-structifier` is a Google Apps Script library designed to help transform unstructured data in Google Sheets into structured data based on a specified schema.
-For example, it simplifies organizing free-text survey data collected via Google Home.
+For example, it simplifies organizing free-text survey data collected via Google Form.
 This library is easy to use through custom functions.

 ---